Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Abstract

 \section{Abstract}

-We present Causal-Adapter, a modular framework that adapts frozen text-to-image diffusion backbones for counterfactual image generation.
+We present Causal-Adapter, a modular framework that adapts frozen text-to-image diffusion for counterfactual generation.
 Our method enables causal interventions on target attributes, consistently propagating their effects to causal dependents without altering the core identity of the image.
-In contrast to prior approaches that rely on prompt engineering without explicit causal structure, Causal-Adapter leverages structural causal modeling augmented with two attribute regularization strategies: prompt-aligned injection, which aligns causal attributes with textual embeddings for precise semantic control, and a conditioned token contrastive loss to disentangle attribute factors and reduce spurious correlations.
-Causal-Adapter achieves state-of-the-art performance on both synthetic and real-world datasets, with up to 91\% MAE reduction on Pendulum for accurate attribute control and 87\% FID reduction on ADNI for high-fidelity MRI image generation.
+In contrast to prior approaches that rely on prompt engineering without explicit causal mechanism, Causal-Adapter leverages structural causal modeling augmented with two attribute regularization strategies: prompt-aligned injection, which aligns causal attributes with textual embeddings for precise semantic control, and a conditioned token contrastive loss to disentangle attribute factors and reduce spurious correlations.
+Causal-Adapter achieves state-of-the-art performance on both synthetic and real-world datasets, with up to 91\% MAE reduction on Pendulum for accurate attribute control and 87\% FID reduction on ADNI for high-fidelity MRI generation.
 These results show that our approach enables robust, generalizable counterfactual editing with faithful attribute modification and strong identity preservation.
+Code, training data, and models are available on the \href{https://leitong02.github.io/causaladapter/}{project page}.